How To Obtain Your Texas Life & Health Insurance License

 Register for Electronic Fingerprinting

-Texas requires electronic fingerprints be taken in order to run a criminal background check.
+Texas requires electronic fingerprints be completed in order to run a criminal background check.

-Click here to make a reservation with IdentoGo, or call 844-321-2124.
-Insurance license fingerprint records are good for 1 year.
+You can click here to make a reservation with IdentoGo, or call 844-321-2124.
+Insurance license fingerprint records are good for 1 year prior to application.
 The results of your criminal history check will be submitted electronically to the Texas Department of Insurance.

 Apply for Your Texas Life, Accident & Health Insurance License